Segment text into smaller units.

 text_split(x, units = "sentences", size = 1, filter = NULL, ...) text_nsentence(x, filter = NULL, ...)

-x | a text or character vector. |
+| x | a text or character vector. |

-units | the block size units, either |
+| units | the block size units, either |

-size | the block size, a positive integer giving the maximum number of units per block. |
+| size | the block size, a positive integer giving the maximum number of units per block. |

-filter | if non- |
+| filter | if non- |

-… | additional properties to set on the text filter. |
+| … | additional properties to set on the text filter. |

-splits text into roughly evenly-sized blocks,
+text_split splits text into roughly evenly-sized blocks,

 measured in the specified units.
-When units = "sentences"
+When units = "sentences",

-units are sentences; when units = "tokens"
+units are sentences; when units = "tokens", units are

-tokens.
-The size
+non-NA tokens.
+The size parameter specifies the

 maximum block size.